6 Tasks To Get Your Home Winter Ready

 Keep The Pipes Warm

-The best way to prevent pipelines from freezing and burst during cold weather is by applying lagging to pipes and water tanks that are exposed to outside elements, such as lofts, garages, utility rooms, and hallways.
+The best way to prevent pipelines from freezing and bursting during cold weather is by applying lagging to pipes and water tanks that are exposed to outside elements, such as lofts, garages, utility rooms, and hallways.
 You don’t want to end up away from water for a long period of time!

 Keep Your Gutters Clear